 Another important point is the “actual cash value” of your car.
 Mexican insurance companies use “actual cash value” as a basis for valuing vehicles in the event of a total loss due to collision, crash, or theft.

 Match the same coverage policy you have at home

-- Full coverage policy: The “full coverage” policy covers you and your car in most the circumstance.
-Full coverage policy covers not only your liability but physical damage and theft to your vehicle as well.
+Full coverage policy: The “full coverage” policy covers you and your car in most circumstances.
+The full coverage policy covers not only your liability but physical damage and theft to your vehicle as well.

 The full coverage auto insurance for tourists traveling in Mexico is only available to vehicles under 20 years old.